More

 3. Place/Distribution

-Due to this inseparability, neither the service providers can produce the service when the cost of production is low, nor can they sell them at higher prices where Ml the demand for service is high.
-Hence, there will be no distribution channel for the marketing of services, or there will be a | small one.
+Due to this inseparability, service providers cannot produce the service when the production cost is low nor sell them at higher prices when the demand for the service is high.
+Consequently, there will be no distribution channel for the marketing of services, or at best, a very small one.

 4. Promotion